Aryan152005/Programming_Paradigm/PP/Introduction/Theory.md

 | It is based on the unreal world | It is based on the real world|
 | It is used for designing medium-sized programs| It is used for designing large-sized programs|

 # Constructor

 * Constructor is a special member function in a class whose name is exactly same with the name of the class.
 * It does not have any written type not even void.
 * Contructor get automatically envoked or called within main function when object of that class is created
 * The scope of constructor should always be public
 * It is automatically called whne object is created

-### Types of Constructor:
+### Types of Constructor

 1. Default Constructor
 2. Paramatrcized
 3. Copy Constructor